-Interesting fact about Tommy Rall, who you may recognize from Seven Brides for Seven Brothers (1954): he suffered from a crossed eye as a child.
-His doctor recommended that his mother have him do activities that would exercise his eyes, but he was so young, he still could not yet read very well.
-So his mom decided to start him in dance classes.
-She thought all the literal spotting and focus involved in dance would provide the exercise his eyes needed, and she was right.
+Interesting fact about Tommy Rall, whom you may recognize from Seven Brides for Seven Brothers (1954): he suffered from a crossed eye as a child.
+Tommy’s doctor recommended that his mother have Tommy do activities that would exercise his eyes.
+But Tommy was so young, he still couldn’t read or write very well.
+So his mom put him in dance classes.
+She figured all the spotting dance requires would provide the exercise Tommy’s eyes needed, and she was right.

-Rall plays Bill in the film, definitely the most featured of the three male dancers, both in the dancing sequences and in the film overall.
-He plays Miller’s love interest onstage and offstage in the film, and they share two dance/song duets offstage in addition to the dance numbers in the play.
+Tommy Rall plays Bill in Kiss Me Kate, definitely the most featured of the three male dancers, both in the dancing sequences and in the film overall.
+He plays Ann Miller’s love interest onstage and offstage in the film, and they share two dance/song duets offstage in addition to the dance numbers in the play.

 The Incomparable Bob Fosse

-An Honorable Mention
+Kiss Me Kate: An Honorable Mention

 Whitmore and Wynn are hilarious.
-Watch as they follow Fred onstage and decide now would be a good time to have a card game!
-They also have a completely entertaining song/”dance” duet, “Brush up your Shakespeare.”
-(And fun sidenote, watch Keenan Wynn’s granddaughter, Jessica Keenan Wynn, carry on in his comedy tradition as Young Tanya in last year’s Mamma Mia: Here We Go Again!)
+Watch as they follow Fred onstage and decide now would be a good time to have a card game.
+They also have a surprisingly entertaining song/”dance” duet, “Brush Up Your Shakespeare.”
+(And fun side note, don’t miss Keenan Wynn’s granddaughter, Jessica Keenan Wynn, carry on in his comedy tradition as Young Tanya in 2018’s Mamma Mia: Here We Go Again!)